metacontroller/metacontroller/docs/_api/decoratorcontroller.md

 modify its own spec, so your decorator also can't mutate the target's spec.

-As a result, decorators currently cannot modify the target object except to optionally set labels, annotations and status on it.
+As a result, decorators currently cannot modify the target object except to optionally set labels, annotations, and status on it.
+Note that if the target resource already has its own controller, that controller might ignore and overwrite any status updates you make.

 The `attachments` field should contain a flat list of objects, not an associative array.